 The autopilot, ATO (Automatic Train Operation), has the same objective.
-It has to respect the timetable assigned to him.
-For that, the ATO can rely on a first input given to him: the Journey Profile.
+It has to respect the timetable assigned to it.
+For that, the ATO can rely on a first input given to it: the Journey Profile.

 The Journey Profile is a set of information, enabling the ATO to know :

-- where it is suppose to go on the railway network (the theoretical route)
+- where it is supposed to go on the railway network (the theoretical route)

-- when it is suppose to pass stations
+- when it is supposed to pass stations

 - if particular restrictions on the network apply (temporary speed restrictions, low adhesion zone)